LelloPisello/compute-engine/README.md

 CE can be the solution.

 # Simple and clean code
+The CE workflow is summarized like this:
+- Create an instance of the library
+- Create command buffers to record compute operations to
+- Create pipelines containing compute operations and record them to a command buffer
+- Submit a command buffer
+- Destroy everything

 CE users only have to worry about very few new types:
 ```C
     CeInstance